authorjapps/zerocode/README.md

 #### 10:
-Chaining steps: Multi-Step running with earlier response output as input to next step
+Chaining steps: Multi-Step REST calls with earlier response(IDs etc) as input to next step

 ```
 {